This website uses cookies to give you a better experience. For more information on why we use cookies, please read our cookie policy

 In many cases, the investigation proves that the allegation is untrue.
 The relevant director or manager may then require a review of procedures and practices to minimise the risk of wrongful allegations being made again.

-If you are a Councillor and there is evidence that you committed an irregularity, the Monitoring Officer will inform you of the process for a standards committee enquiry and explain your rights.
+If you are a Councillor and there is evidence that you committed an irregularity, the Monitoring Officer will inform you of the process for a standards committee enquiry and explain your rights (unless there is a criminal/fraud investigation underway).

 If you are a contractor or in partnership with the Council, you should consult your legal advisor.